GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/README.md

 At most one container with given metric is allowed for each pod.
 Works only with **new resource model**.

+#### Metric Cache

+Starting with the `cm-sd-adapter-v0.16.0` release, a new cache is available to reduce downstream calls to Cloud Monitoring by the adapter.
+The cache will simply keep in memory a previously fetched metric up to the provided TTL value.

+To use, set the `--external-metric-cache-ttl` flag to the desired value.
+For example `--external-metric-cache-ttl=1m` will keep the fetched metric values in memory for 1 minute.

+See an [example deployment with this flag set].

+NOTE: This cache currently only works for external metrics.

 ### Export custom metrics to Stackdriver

 To learn how to create your custom metric and write your data to Stackdriver,